In the Courts (10 Cases)

 - AIRLINE AND ITS AIRCRAFT SUBCONTRACTOR SUED FOR IC MISCLASSIFICATION IN MAINE.
 A division of Lutfhansa Airlines and its subcontractor, Global Aircraft Service, have been sued in a class action lawsuit filed in the U.S. District Court for the District of Maine for allegedly misclassifying sheet metal workers as ICs in violation of state and federal wage/hour laws.
 According to the complaint, the workers, who were to provide services in furtherance of Lufthansa’s aircraft restoration project, were allegedly denied overtime compensation for hours over 40 in a workweek when they worked on average over 63 hours per week; were not permitted to deviate from the schedule set by the companies; were provided with tools to be used on the job; were required to wear Global Aircraft tee shirts every day; and were provided with a company e-mail address, furnished apartments, and/or housing allowances.
 Venegas v.
 Global Aircraft Service, Inc., No. 2:14-cv-00249 (D. Maine June 24, 2014).

 - LOGISTICS COMPANY FOUND TO HAVE MISCLASSIFIED ITS DRIVERS AS ICs.
 The United States Court of Appeals for the Ninth Circuit held that yet another logistics and delivery company, Affinity Logistics Corp., misclassified its drivers as independent contractors.
-As discussed more fully in our prior blog post dated June 20, 2014, the federal appeals court, applying California law, concluded that 300 drivers who were retained by the company to make home deliveries and install products purchased by customers from Sears were employees and not independent contractors, even though the contractors were all separate entities.
+As discussed more fully in my prior blog post dated June 20, 2014, the federal appeals court, applying California law, concluded that 300 drivers who were retained by the company to make home deliveries and install products purchased by customers from Sears were employees and not independent contractors, even though the contractors were all separate entities.
 Ruiz v.
 Affinity Logistics Corp., No. 3:05-cv-02125- JLS-KSC (9th Cir.
 June 16, 2014).

 - AIRPORT SHUTTLE COMPANY AGREES TO $11.9 MILLION IC MISCLASSIFICATION SETTLEMENT.
 Car service drivers of SuperShuttle, a shared-ride transportation service that provides door-to-door service to and from California airports, have secured an $11.9 million settlement in their IC misclassification lawsuit filed in federal court in California.
 The drivers alleged that SuperShuttle improperly classified them as independent contractors or franchisees.
 The drivers contended that SuperShuttle improperly failed to pay the drivers for business expenses, overtime pay, and minimum wages and failed to comply with California meal and rest period laws.
 SuperShuttle maintained that the franchisees and the non-franchisee drivers have at all times been properly classified as non-employees.
 The settlement amount allocated to the drivers under the proposed settlement would be about $7.6 million, to be distributed to over 3,000 class members, with the average class member receiving approximately $2,350.
 The settlement agreement also provided for payment of the drivers’ attorneys’ fees of up to $4 million, plus court costs of up to $300,000.
 A fairness hearing is scheduled for October 2014.
 Kairy v.
 SuperShuttle International, Inc., No. 4:08-cv-02993-JSW (N.D.
 Cal.
 June 12, 2014).